Ducati's MIG-RR e-mtb is now available to order from European dealers, as well as through www.ducati.com, for €6250 (around £5412).

-Produced in collaboration with Thok Ebikes, the Ducati MIG-RR e-mtb is set to arrive in European dealers next spring and taps into a growing segment of the market, designed to allow adventurous cyclists to explore previously unreachable climes on tough off-road terrains.
+Tapping into a growing segment of the market, designed to allow adventurous cyclists to explore previously unreachable climes on tough off-road terrains, details of the machine were first revealed to the public at Eicma 2018.

 MCN MODEL GUIDES

-Thok Ebikes are experts in both Down Hill mountain biking and BMX and worked in conjunction with Ducati’s Design Centre and Aldo Drudi’s D-Perf on the project (Drudi is the man behind Valentino Rossi’s iconic crash helmet designs).
+The MIG-RR is produced by Thok Ebikes, who are experts in both Down Hill mountain biking and BMX.
+Also involved in the project are Ducati’s Design Centre and Aldo Drudi’s D-Perf (Drudi is the man behind Valentino Rossi’s iconic crash helmet designs).

-To help the bike conquer the rough stuff, the bike uses FOX Factory Kashima suspension with varying degrees of travel at the front and rear.
-Weighing just 22.5kg in a size M with no pedals, it uses a trick set of carbon fibre Renthal handlebars, Mavic wheels, four-caliper Shimano Saint brakes and an 11-speed Shimano XT gear set.
+To help the bike conquer the rough stuff, it uses FOX Factory Kashima suspension with varying degrees of travel at the front and rear.
+Weighing just 22.5kg in a size M with no pedals, there's also a trick set of carbon fibre Renthal handlebars, Mavic wheels, four-caliper Shimano Saint brakes and an 11-speed Shimano XT gear set.

 Powering the MIG-RR is a 250 Watt Shimano Steps E8000 motor weighing just 2.8kg – making it one of the lightest lumps in this market.
 Producing a staggering 51.6ftlb of torque (that’s more than a Yamaha R6) it’s powered by a 504 Watt-hour battery positioned underneath the down tube of the frame.